You can get paid for writing about your favorite things and earn a sustainable income.

 Be Open-Minded and Accept Smaller Jobs if the Opportunity Arises

 It never hurts a writer to expand his writing experience and niche.

 Therefore, if an opportunity for a smaller or different job arises, be open-minded about it and gradually add to your skillset.

 Guest Post on Popular Blogs in Your Niche

 If you stick to your forte and work within the topics, you are more adept in, you can search for popular blogs relevant to your niche and write a guest post.

-Now you have to be very considerate that not all popular blogs may pay you for a guest post; however, most do.
+Now you have to be very considerate that not all popular blogs may pay you for a guest post; however, some do.